-We seek to address root causes of the housing crisis and restore housing justice at the local level through long-term solutions.
+We seek to address the root causes of the housing crisis and restore housing justice at the local level through long-term solutions.
 This means asking why there so many people are homeless in our community, why the cost of housing is unattainable, and what we can do about it.

-We are faith-rooted, each of us operating from our own faith perspective and pursuing justice in a spirit of respect for each other, love for our city and especially for the most vulnerable.
-All are welcome, including those without a religious faith.
+We are faith-rooted, each of us operating from our own faith perspective and pursuing justice in a spirit of respect for each other, love for our city, and especially for the most vulnerable.
+All are welcome, including those without religious faith.
 We believe everyone reflects God’s image.
 What would a policy look like where everyone is valued and seen as precious?

 We value integration.
 We seek to awaken our inner struggle and practice speaking truth to power.
 We integrate our own stories with policy initiatives that restore justice, undo segregation and exclusion.
 In so doing, we transform our own souls and the soul of the city toward housing justice.

 MHCH Statement Against Racism And Inequity

 As people of faith and conscience, we strongly condemn racism, injustice, acts of senseless violence, and any kind of racial inequity.
 We recognize the need to address systemic racism as well as implicit bias.

 In our commitment to diversity, inclusivity, and mutual respect, we seek to create an organization that includes the unheard and marginalized voices.
 We seek to listen to all people, including communities of color, in order to learn about their housing and other needs to develop ways to expand our housing justice efforts to be more inclusive.

 We are committed to working with those who have been and continue to be disadvantaged by unfair housing practices.
 We are committed to making sure that people of color are represented in all aspects of our work, and also serve in leadership positions whenever possible.
 Affordable housing and mixed-income communities address gentrification and poverty.